eduardo-mdc/Maze-Conqueror/docs/README.md

 Pattern_**, ensuring that the class only has one instance and provide a global point to access it.

 Despite being considered an **_anti-pattern_**, we identified a certain relevance in implementing it in a initial state of the application.
-With time and taking into account the **_multi-threading_** that we plan to do, made us gradually change its structure to a single instance of the Game class propagated throughout the program through methods and parameters.
+With time and taking into account the **_multi-threading_** that we planned to do, made us gradually change its structure to a single instance of the Game class propagated throughout the program through methods and parameters.

 **Implementation**